A class of higher order Painleve systems arising from integrable hierarchies of type A: Introduction

 This article is organized as follows.
 In Section \ref{Sec:DS}, we first recall the affine Lie algebra of type $A^{(1)}_n$.
 We next formulate the DS hierarchies of type $A^{(1)}_n$ and their similarity reductions.
-In Section \ref{Sec:n+1n+1}, we derive the Painlev\'{e} system $P(A_{2n+1}^*)$ from the hierarchy for the partition $(n+1,n+1)$.
-We also discuss a group of symmetries and a Lax form for $P(A_{2n+1}^*)$.
-In Section \ref{Sec:2n-11}, \ref{Sec:2n1} and \ref{Sec:nn1}, we derive $P(A_{2n})$, $P(A_{2n+1})$ and $P(A_{2n+1}^*)$ from the hierarchy for a partition $(2n-1,1)$, $(2n,1)$ and $(n,n,1)$, respectively.
+In Section \ref{Sec:n+1n+1}, we consider the partition $(n+1,n+1)$ and derive the system $P_{(n+1,n+1)}$.
+In Section \ref{Sec:CP6}, we discuss some properties of $P_{(n+1,n+1)}$, a Lax pair and a group of symmetries.